 I wanted to setup my own studio and was interested in composing music for film and TV, so I enrolled on a BA in Music Composition for Professional Media 2004.
 I got the best computer I could afford, a cheap soundcard, a pair of speakers and a microphone and setup a “studio” in the bedroom of a flat.
 From there the long journey began.

-Over the past 15 years I’ve carved out a full-time career as a composer, producer and supervisor and have worked on several hundred broadcast campaigns for brands such NatWest, Jameson, Douwe Egberts, Coca-Cola, Havana Club Rum, Peroni, FCA, Public Health England, Ballantine’s, Virgin Holidays, Transport for London, Amazon Prime, Currys PC World, HP, Ribena, Gulf Air, Ladbrokes, Hyundai and many, many more.
+Over the past 15+ years I’ve carved out a full-time career as a composer, producer and supervisor and have worked on several hundred broadcast campaigns.
+An 11-year stint as Music Producer for M&C Saatchi involved working on campaigns for brands such NatWest, Jameson, Douwe Egberts, Coca-Cola, Havana Club Rum, Peroni, FCA, Public Health England, Ballantine’s, Virgin Holidays, Transport for London, Amazon Prime, Currys PC World, HP, Ribena, Gulf Air, Ladbrokes, Hyundai and many, many more.

 Along the way I’ve picked awards and nominations from British Arrows Craft Awards, One Show Awards, Music & Sound Awards, Vox Awards and Creative Circle.

 In 2016 I took my passion onto YouTube and began creating videos demonstrating music production, composition and arranging.
-This evolved into synthesizer documentaries and film score breakdowns which have proved popular and had recognition from the subjects of the films.
-As of 2019, the channel is approaching 25,000 subscribers and has led to collaborations with Roland and Project SAM.
+This evolved into synthesizer documentaries and film score breakdowns which have proved popular and had recognition from the subjects of the films leading to collaborations with Roland, Sequential, Oberheim, Korg, Arturia, Erica Synths, UDO, Softube, Project SAM, Alan R Pearlman Foundation, GForce Software, Reverb, Expressive-E and ISLA Instruments.